Ellen Johnson Sirleaf: 1997 presidential campaign

 At the beginning of the First Liberian Civil War in 1989, Sirleaf supported Charles Taylor's rebellion against Doe.
 She helped raise money for the war and founded the National Patriotic Front of Liberia with Taylor and Tom Woewiyu.
 Because of this, Doe's government recommended that Sirleaf be banned from politics in Liberia for 30 years.

 But, she later opposed Taylor's handling of the war and his treatment of rival opposition leaders such as Jackson Doe.
 By 1996, the presence of Economic Community of West African States (ECOWAS) peacekeepers led to a cessation of hostilities.
 The nation held the 1997 general election, which Sirleaf returned to Liberia to contest.
-She ran as the presidential candidate for the Unity Party and placed second in a controversial election, getting 25% of the vote to Charles Taylor's 75%.
+She ran as the presidential candidate for the Unity Party and placed second in a controversial election, getting just under 10% of the vote to Charles Taylor's 75%, with the remaining 15% going to other candidates.
 After controversy about the results and being accused of treason, Sirleaf left Liberia and went into exile in Abidjan, Ivory Coast.